Stability of Chandrasekhar's nonlinear force-free fields: Introduction

 The existence of nonlinear force-free fields (1.3) is linked to their stability.
 It has long been debated whether nonlinear force-free fields exist besides symmetric solutions.
-Enciso and Peralta-Salas \cite{EP16} demonstrated that force-free fields do not exist if $f\in C^{2+\alpha}$, $0<\alpha<1$, admits a level set diffeomorphic to a \textit{sphere}.
+Enciso and Peralta-Salas \cite{EP16} demonstrated that force-free fields do not exist if $f\in C^{2,\alpha}$, $0<\alpha<1$, admits a level set diffeomorphic to a \textit{sphere}.
 This rigidity result proved non-existence for a wide range of $f$, such as radial or having extrema, and contrasts with rigidity results \cite{Na14}, \cite{CC15} based on the decay of the magnetic field at infinity, such as $U=o(|x|^{-1})$ as $|x|\to\infty$.
 The nonlinear system $(1.3)$ is an overdetermined problem in general \cite{EP16}, \cite{CK20}, cf. \cite{EP12}, \cite{EP15}, and existence results are available only under symmetry, e.g., \cite{Chandra}, \cite{Tu89}, \cite{A8}.
 In the axisymmetric setting, both the system (1.3) and the steady Euler flow can be reduced to the Grad--Shafranov equation \cite{Grad}, \cite{Shafranov}; see \cite{Gav}, \cite{CLV}, and \cite{DEPS21} for the existence of compactly supported axisymmetric steady Euler flows.
-Constantin et al. \cite[p.529]{CDG21b} posed Grad's conjecture \cite[p.144]{Grad67} which states that nonsymmetric steady Euler flows do not exist.
-With small force \cite{CDG21} or piecewise constant Bernoulli functions \cite{BL96}, \cite{ELP21}, the existence of nonsymmetric steady Euler flows is known.
-See also \cite{CDG22} for more information on the flexibility and rigidity of MHD equilibria.
+Constantin et al. \cite[p.529]{CDG21b} posed Grad's conjecture \cite[p.144]{Grad67}, which states that non-symmetric steady Euler flows do not exist.
+With small force \cite{CDG21} or piecewise constant Bernoulli functions \cite{BL96}, \cite{ELP21}, the existence of non-symmetric steady Euler flows is known.
+See also \cite{CDG22} for more information on the flexibility and rigidity of magnetohydrostatic (MHS) equilibria.
+The recent works of Pasqualotto \cite{Pasqualotto} and Constantin and Pasqualotto \cite{CP23} constructed steady Euler flows both in tori and bounded domains as long-time limits of solutions to the Voigt--MHD system without assuming any symmetries.
+In particular, constructed steady states in bounded domains belong to $H^{s}$ for $s\geq 1$ and are not force-free fields \cite[Theorem 1.2 (3)]{CP23}.
+We discuss magnetic relaxation in subsection 1.5.

-The explicit solution of Chandrasekhar \cite{Chandra}, a particular case of Hicks--Moffatt solution \cite{Hicks85}, \cite{Moffatt}, which is an axisymmetric solution with a swirl in $\Omega=\mathbb{R}^{3}$ and a uniform field at infinity, is an important example of nonlinear force-free fields.
-In terms of the cylindrical coordinate $(r,\theta,z)$ and the Clebsch representation, the Chandrasekhar's force-free field is expressed as
+The explicit solution of Chandrasekhar \cite{Chandra}, a particular case of Hicks--Moffatt solution \cite{Hicks85}, \cite{Moffatt}, which is an axisymmetric solution with a swirl in $\Omega=\mathbb{R}^{3}$ and a uniform field at infinity, is an essential example of nonlinear force-free fields; see also \cite[2.5.1]{Moffatt19}.
+In terms of the cylindrical coordinate $(r,\theta,z)$ and Clebsch representation, Chandrasekhar's force-free field is expressed as